benkolera/talk-opaleye/code/README.md

   tuple.
 Depending on the profunctor, lots of different things can be done (UnpackSpec,Constant,Aggregation,etc.).

+Take away points:

+- It's a DSL that looks and feels like SQL without having anything missing.
+- It composes awesomely and safely,
+- And there aren't a lot of ways that it can go wrong at runtime.
+- While you have to learn profunctors along the way, it's still pretty digestable.
+- Even if you don't interact with SQL/Postgres it's still a nice case study in how useful haskell can be!

+Thanks for following along!

 ## Acknowledgements & Further Resources

 Thanks to [https://github.com/tomjaguarpaw/](Tom Ellis) for the lovely library and all the hard work that others have done on HaskellDB (a precursor to Opaleye).

+My learning wouldn't have been possible without reading the opaleye tutorial first.
+You can find that from the opaleye github repository's readme file.

 Hackage: http://hackage.haskell.org/package/opaleye